Hawke's Bay has 841 new cases of Covid, 23 people in hospital

 He said good hygiene practices should also be encouraged.

-"Make sure children/tamariki, students or staff members with COVID-19 symptoms get a COVID-19 test and remain at home until a negative result is received and they are symptom free for 24 hours," he said.
+"Make sure children/tamariki, students or staff members with Covid-19 symptoms get a test and remain at home until a negative result is received and they are symptom-free for 24 hours," he said.

 "Schools/kura and ELS are doing a great job providing up to date health information and assurance to their students, staff, and parent communities that everything that needs to be done is being done and their safety and wellbeing is the top priority."